EllaPorterMN/portfolio/README.md

-# webdev-progress-blog
+# portfolio
 The purpose of this website is to show the progress I have made towards becoming a better web developer.
-Any new entries added will contain information about how I got better or what I learned.
-This will make it easier to track my progress and give me more motivation to continue learning as a web developer.
+The homepage is an overview of everything I have done, while the blog is intended to track my progress.
+Overall, this will give me more motivation to continue learning as a web developer.